Divyang-ce/URL_SHORTNER/README.md

 - **Accounts** — sign up to unlock custom slugs and a dashboard of your links
 - **Custom slugs** — pick your own short code (`snip.app/my-launch`)
 - **Click tracking** — see how many times each link has been opened
-- **Link expiry** — set links to auto-expire after 1, 7, or 30 days
 - **Secure by default** — rate limiting, input validation, and short-lived access tokens with silent refresh

 ## Tech stack